|

 Group meeting (in a hangar space or

-over dessert after lunch)
+over dessert after lunch):

 - introduce yourself - home base, aircraft,

-years in ICS, positions held etc
+years in the Tribe, positions held etc

 - introduce and thank the FBO manager and